amamory/power-optim/README.md

 ## Models

 Browse the directories to try each model.
+The suggested order in terms of complexity:
+ - `makespan`: jobs without precedence constraint;
+ - `makespan-dag`: similar to the previous one but jobs have precedence constraints represented by a DAG;
+ - `deadline-dag`: almost equal to the previous one, but it includes an additional deadline constraint.

 ## Authors